enasequence/read_docs/rst_prog_7.rst

 Metadata Standards for Experiments and Runs
 ===========================================

-The ENA is involved in some minimum information standards for various project collaborations and sequencing fields.
+The ENA is involved with minimum information standards for various project collaborations and sequencing fields.
 Even if you are not a member of one of these you can still use them as a guideline for increasing the quality of annotation of your experiment (and run) objects towards more interpretable and reproducible publications.

 .. toctree::
    :maxdepth: 3

-   exp_01.md
+   exp_01